 The Here's what you might get page also indicates whether benefits can be applied for offline.
-Benefits that can be applied for offline typically have a Download application link to download the application form, see "Specifying a PDF application form for offline applications from screening results" on page 155.
+Benefits that can be applied for offline typically have a Download application link to download the application form, see "Specifying a PDF application form for screening results" on page 152.